Swan Youth Project, Paradise Road, Downham Market, Norfolk, PE38 9JE | t. 01366 386259

 Family Support and Young Carers

 Our family worker can help parents and carers with things like behaviour, attendance at school, transitions and signposting to appropriate services, she is also a fabulous listening ear.
-Sonja also looks after our Young Carers Key and supports them by linking them to the best groups and checking in with them and their families regularly.
-Part of this support is also running the ‘No Child Goes Hungry’ campaign for us, which supports families at risk of food poverty.
-She is at the centre 4 days a week and can be contacted on sonja@swanyouthproject.org
+Our Young Carers worker checks in with and supports all of our young carers on an individual basis.
+For more information contact sonja@swanyouthproject.org

 Community Liaison and Small Groups

 Our Community Liaison role is all about getting out to local schools and community groups/businesses to let them know what we do and engage in positive activities.
-Every person is an individual, so our support is tailored and is not a ‘one size fits all’ approach.
 We offer bespoke support to cover all sorts of topics, such as Social and emotional skills, Confidence, Transition.
 We regularly deliver assemblies and information sessions in schools across the area.

-The Swan Youth Project is based in a lovely old school building in Downham Market, Norfolk.
+Swan Youth Project is based in a lovely old school building in Downham Market, Norfolk.
 We are a registered charity, no. 1143957.
 We support young people between 8 – 18 years of age with a variety of activities, groups and courses.
-Our Open Access sessions are at the core of what we do, with everything else holistically growing from these.
+We work with the ‘Trauma Informed’ approach at the heart of all we deliver, with 3 staff being Trauma Informed Practitioners.
+Our Open Access sessions are our core service, with everything else holistically growing from these.
 We listen to our young people and move forward with their input and fabulous ideas.

 Aims